JansueT/Portfolio/README.md

 - [:pray: Acknowledgements](#acknowledgements)
 - [:memo: License](#license)

-# :book: Portfolio <a name="about-project"></a>
+# :book: Portfolio <a name="Portfolio-mobile menu js"></a>

 Welcome to my interactive web portfolio!
 This project showcases my skills in front-end web development using HTML, CSS, JavaScript, and a linter for code quality assurance.
-Through this portfolio, I aim to demonstrate my proficiency in creating visually appealing and functional websites
+Through this portfolio, I aim to demonstrate my proficiency in creating visually appealing and functional websites.

+## Description

+For this milestone of my portfolio website, I implement a client-side validation of the data in the contact form before submission.

+## Learning objectives

+- Use basic JavaScript syntax.
+- Use JavaScript to manipulate DOM elements.
+- Use JavaScript events.

 ## :hammer_and_wrench: Built With <a name="built-with"></a>